A: Jack Atherton

 Jack Atherton learned the trade as a pre war All-in wrestler, and we find him on the bills in 1932.
-In the 1930s, decades before the Uk’s motorway network was built life was hard for those whose work involved extensive travelling.
+In the 1930s, decades before the Uk’s motorway network was built, life was hard for those whose work involved extensive travelling.
 This did not deter Jack who travelled far and wide, from Plymouth to Edinburgh, and just about every town in between.
 He could be seen in action across the country against the likes of Jack Dale, Doulas The Turk and his old pal Billy Riley, who later became a business partner in Riley and Atherton Promotions.
+This made it all the more surprised to find that in 1939 Jack listed his occupation as "Colliery hewer" working below ground in the coal mines.
+At the time he was living in Barlow Road, Levenshulme, the same house in which he died more than fifty years later.

 Jack managed to remain fairly active during the war and went on to adopt the new fangled Mountevans style.
 In the second half of the 1940s he was a huge favourite around the country and could be seen wrestling at Belle Vue most weeks, and was a favourite at those other great venues New St James Hall, Newcastle and the Victoria Hall, Hanley.
 We last uncovered Jack wrestling in 1956, and the following year as a referee, having notched up more than two decades inside the ring.

 His status in the ring was impressive and Jack became known as “The Wrecker of Champions.”
-Wrestling colleagues sometimes referred to him as “Three Cornered Jack,” a reference to how difficult he could be to work with.
+Wrestling colleagues sometimes referred to him as “Three Cornered Jack,” a reference to the difficulty opponents had in breaking his balance.
 Two cauliflower ears remained testimony of the enjoyment he had given countless fans.

 Dale Storm remembers working for Jack Atherton: